-I served the turkey with a spicy cranberry mango sauce, potato gratin, and roasted fall vegetables with homemade aioli.
+I served this lemon and thyme roasted turkey with a spicy cranberry mango sauce, potato gratin, and roasted fall vegetables with homemade aioli.
+You can roast the vegetables separately or also add them to the roasting pan with the turkey.
 I also wanted to include sweet potato dish – for tradition – but one that didn’t contain marshmallows, so I prepared a sweet potato soup to serve as a starter.
 For dessert, I went on a pumpkin binge and made a couple different types of candied pumpkin empanadas, a candied pumpkin tart with honey crème fraiche and a pumpkin flan.
 Happy Thanksgiving!

-Summary: Roasted turkey with thyme lemon garlic butter and white wine gravy sauce.
+Easy recipe for lemon and thyme roasted turkey, baked with a thyme lemon garlic butter, and served with white wine gravy sauce.